schmoelder/diss/doc/03_methods_software_design/02_object_oriented_programming.md

 By using `@property`, read-only properties can be defined that can be accessed using dot notation, as if they were instance variables.
 However, setting these values is restricted which helps to ensure that the `Shape` object remains in a consistent and valid state, and reduces the risk of errors or unexpected behavior.

-Now that the classes are defined, instances of these classes can be instantiated and
+Now that the classes are defined, instances can be created and used as follows:

 ```{code-cell} ipython3
 circle = Circle(radius=1, color='red')